scionproto/scion/doc/ControlPlanePKI.md

     replaced.
   - __Algorithm__: ASCII string.
 Identifies the algorithm this key is used with.
   - __Key__: Base64-encoded string representation of the public key.

+An AS that has no core links must not be a core AS.
+An authoritative AS must be a core AS (this ensures it is reachable by other core ASes for bootstrap purposes).
+A voting AS is required to have both offline and online keys.
+Non-voting ASes must not have offline or online keys.
+An issuing AS is required to have an issuing key.
+Non-issuing ASes must not have an issuing key.

 ### TRC Section: Votes
 This is an object that maps AS identifiers to a signature object which must contain exactly the